The SNWA was formed in 1991 to manage regional water resources. Play

 We manage the region's water resources, but we are not your water provider.
 Find out who your water provider is.
 More »

-In order to address unprecedented drought conditions and provide long-term protection of our water supply, it is necessary to build a new drinking water intake.
-Currently under construction, Intake No. 3 will maintain SNWA's ability to draw upon Colorado River water and will protect municipal water customers from water quality issues associated with declining lake levels.
+In order to address unprecedented drought conditions and provide long-term protection of our water supply, a third drinking water intake was constructed and began conveying water in September 2015.
+Intake No. 3 will maintain SNWA's ability to draw upon Colorado River water and will protect municipal water customers from water quality issues associated with declining lake levels.
 More »

 Our water treatment facilities are designed to provide drinking water that meets or surpasses all state and federal standards for water quality.
 More »